 Many and different are the stories told about Delphi, and even more so about the oracle of Apollo.
 For they say that in the earliest times the oracular seat belonged to Earth, who appointed as prophetess at it Daphnis, one of the nymphs of the mountain.

-And, as anyone who has ever been to Delphi can attest, the place is even today suffused with the spirits of the ancients.
+As anyone who has ever been to Delphi can attest, the place is suffused with the spirits of the ancients even to this day.

-Looking out over the mountain fastnesses and craggy peaks, with the sea in the distance, anyone can feel the presence of spirits from time immemorial — and appreciate the creation of the earth in all its glory.
+Looking out over the mountain fastnesses and craggy peaks with the sea in the distance just about anyone can feel the presence of spirits from time immemorial and appreciate the creation of the earth in all its glory.